moarshy/mcp-tutor/README.md

 ```

 **Setup Steps**:
-1. Update the `command` path to your Python executable (`which python`)
+1. Create a virtual environment: `python -m uv venv`
-2. Update the `cwd` path to your tutor project directory
+2. Install dependencies: `.venv/bin/uv pip install -e .`
-3. Update the `COURSE_DIR` to your course output directory
+3. Update the `command` path and the path in `args` to your project directory.
-4. Restart Cursor or reload the window
+4. Restart Cursor or reload the window.
-5. Use `@educational-tutor` in Cursor chat to access course tools
+5. Use `@educational-tutor` in Cursor chat to access course tools.

 ## 🔧 Development Status